WojciechMatuszewski/programming-notes/aws-stuff.md

 * keep in mind that this tool **is NOT used for restricting anything.
 It merely watches over your resources over-time**

-- it **exposes SNS topic (you can also run lambda on changes)** so that you can **react to compliance events**.
-This way you can do something with the resources yourself.

 #### Multi-account

 - you can get a **multi-account, multi-region view of configuration and compliance**.